openSUSE/news-o-o/_posts/2011-04-20-people-of-opensuse-alexander-naumov.markdown

 #### Which members of the openSUSE community have you met in person?

-Most of the SUSE/Novell employees and various community members during FOSDEM2010, Tokamak4, every openSUSE release pary (in Nürenberg) and of course openSUSE Conference 2009/2010.
+Most of the SUSE/Novell employees and various community members during FOSDEM2010, Tokamak4, every openSUSE release pary (in NÃ¼renberg) and of course openSUSE Conference 2009/2010.

 #### How many icons are currently on your desktop?